Parents Misled by Cry-It-Out Sleep Training Report

 We also see many prominent bloggers and parenting journalists with a ‘what’s-the-big-deal?’ attitude toward cry-it-out concerns.
 They argue along the lines of “so I let my nine-month-old cry for 10 minutes; I doubt it will scar him for life.”
 The problem with using this logic to support cry-it-out practices and advising other parents to follow suit is this describes the minority experience, leaving most babies at risk for a more traumaticexperience (Middlemiss, 2012).

-The dangers apply to many of the controlled crying sleep-training methods as well, since the younger or more sensitive temperamentally the baby is, the faster and higher the stress level will rise when suddenly left alone to sleep, and the greater potential damage done to the child’s developing brain (see #1 above and #7 below) and the parent-child relationship(link is external).
+The dangers apply to many of the controlled crying sleep-training methods as well, since the younger or more sensitive temperamentally the baby is, the faster and higher the stress level will rise when suddenly left alone to sleep, and the greater potential damage done to the child’s developing brain (see #1 above and #7 below) and the parent-child relationship.
 While a mommy blogger’s older, less sensitive baby only fussed for a few minutes and went to sleep, your baby may not fare so well.
 Many of the parents we’ve consulted had endured hours of crying for more than a week before giving up.
 And many babies will reach full panic-mode long before 10 minutes (a common interval in which to offer comfort in most controlled crying methods).
 Either way, the behaviorist-inspired protocol is the same: don’t intervene—let them cry it out.

 And so, media that make light of the cry-it-out experience by lumping it in with mild fussing for a few minutes are steering parents toward the dangers of total extinction, a recipe for toxic distress (see #7 below).